Everyone always wants to get the smallest chihuahua puppy possible. First of all, chihuahuas were not meant to weigh 2 pounds. They are

 On October 17th, 2007, I woke up to find this in my nursery.

-was still with his mother and siblings, and had no reason to be stressed out.
+and had no reason to be stressed out.

 Can you imagine how stressed he would be if he were at a different home?